lpurdy01/crypto-knowledge-map/notes/What_is_Self_Custody.md

-0{"What is Self Custody"}-->7["Security Concerns For Self Custody"] 0{"What is Self Custody"}-->8["How to Increase Self Custody Security"] 0{"What is Self Custody"}-->9["Update On Security"]
+0{"What is Self Custody"}-->7["Security Concerns For Self Custody"] 0{"What is Self Custody"}-->8["How to Increase Self Custody Security"] 0{"What is Self Custody"}-->9["Update On Security"] click 1 "../What_is_a_Wallet" "What is a Wallet" click 2 "../How_a_Transaction_Works" "How a Transaction Works" click 3 "../What_Can_Go_Wrong_With_a_Transaction" "What Can Go Wrong With a Transaction" click 4 "../What_is_a_Blockchain_Explorer" "What is a Blockchain Explorer" click 5 "../How_to_Setup_an_Exchange_Account" "How to Setup an Exchange Account" click 6 "../What_About_Banks" "What About Banks" click 7 "../Security_Concerns_For_Self_Custody" "Security Concerns For Self Custody" click 8 "../How_to_Increase_Self_Custody_Security" "How to Increase Self Custody Security" click 9 "../Update_On_Security" "Update On Security"
 ```